COCOA FL ROOFING CONTRACTOR

 Roof Repair

-Leak tracing, wind-lifted shingles, split pipe boots, exposed nail heads, flashing gaps, ridge damage, and localized storm repairs.
+Leak tracing, missing shingles, cracked boots, valley issues, exposed nails, wall flashing gaps, ridge problems, and localized storm repair.

 Roof Replacement

-Full tear-off and roof system replacement when the existing roof is brittle, storm-worn, repeatedly leaking, or past practical repair.
+Complete tear-off and roof system replacement when the roof is brittle, repeatedly leaking, deck-compromised, or past a fair repair.

 Roof Inspection

-Roof condition checks for leaks, insurance documentation, real estate timing, aging shingles, ventilation concerns, and storm exposure.
+Condition checks for active leaks, real estate timing, insurance concerns, aging shingles, ventilation, tree damage, and storm exposure.

 Storm Restoration